adaltas/node-nikita-docs/src/md/about/tutorial.md

 A second function is interpreted as a method to get notified when your handler has completed.
 It will be converted  to an object with the `callback` property.
 We call it the action callback.

-The action callback is called with two arguments, an error if any and the action status.
+The action callback is called with two arguments, an error if any and an object containing information from the handler.

 ```js
 nikita = require('nikita')